 Due primarily to the fact that alcohol is legal, though also influenced by the cultural saturation of alcohol consumption, many believe that the impact of alcohol use relative to other drugs is benign.
 However, the NIAAA reports that “an estimated 88,0005 people (approximately 62,000 men and 26,000 women) die from alcohol-related causes annually, making alcohol the third leading preventable cause of death in the United States.”
 Further, a landmark study in 2019 from researchers in Australia concluded that—after accounting for a number of factors, including damage, they caused to users (including illness, injury, and death), and the effects drugs have on users’ families and the wider community, such as through violence, crime, unemployment, economic costs, and relationship breakdowns—alcohol misuse caused the most pervasive community-wide damage, ahead of methamphetamine, heroin, fentanyl, and cocaine.

-How to tell if you or a loved one is in need of alcohol addiction rehab or treatment?
+How to tell if you or a loved one is in need of outpatient alcohol addiction rehab or alcohol addiction treatment?

 The following criteria come from the current Diagnostic and Statistical Manual (DSM) released by the American Psychiatric Association in 2013: